s2seweis/react-print/README.md

 ### Coming: bypass the browser's print dialog and print directly to a specified printer without any user interaction, an explanation to it you find in interisting.md file

-Follow these instructions to get a copy of the project up and running on your local machine.

 ## Prerequisites

 Make sure you have Node.js and npm installed on your machine.